Project Home Page

 The project does not analyze mitrochondrial or autosomal DNA, though anybody with Collins lineage or has an interest in these project surnames is welcome to participate on the project forum.

-This project website is provided by worldfamilies.net.
+This project website is hosted on worldfamilies.net.
 For further details about this project website, the mechanics of navigating it, and further tips on getting the most out of this project, skip to the bottom of this page.

 There are several companies that do genealogy DNA testing.
 This project is administered through Family Tree DNA (FTDNA).
 To join the project, purchase a Y test at FTDNA.
-FTDNA at this time does NOT offer Y transfer products that will give you matches from other testing labs.
+If you want to transfer results from another lab, purchase a transfer product with upgrade.
+The low-end transfer product will not get you matches, and if you decide later you want them you will end up having to purchase the full-blown product.

 COLLINS in Great Britain